Under a Killing Moon: Development and release

-Under a Killing Moon was one of the largest video games of its era, with a budget of 2 million dollars and arriving on four CD-ROMs (although some material was duplicated among the four to reduce the amount of swapping).
+Under a Killing Moon was one of the largest video games of its era, with a budget between $2 million and $3 million, and arriving on four CD-ROMs (although some material was duplicated among the four to reduce the amount of swapping).
 The game combined full motion video (FMV) cutscenes with an advanced 3D virtual world to explore.
 Though action games with 3D environments and a first-person perspective had been popularized by first-person shooters such as Doom, it was very unusual at the time to see these characteristics used in an adventure game.
 It is notable that the game's 3D graphics did not use ray casting techniques like Doom, but true texture-mapped polygons that allowed players to look in all directions as well as duck, and ran in then-high resolutions of up to 640x480.
 The designers Chris Jones and Aaron Conners recalled they went to their programmers and said that they wanted the 3D movement of Wolfenstein, but also wanted to look closer to the quality of pre-rendered graphics of The 7th Guest.

 The game was originally released on October 31, 1994.
 After its creators reacquired the rights to the series, it was re-released on Good Old Games in June 2009.